microsoft/pxt/docs/blog/microbit/2023-release.md

 ## Sign in

-One of the great things about MakeCode is that it’s super accessible and a one-click-to-code experience (okay, two clicks).
+One of the great things about MakeCode is that it’s super accessible and is a one-click-to-code experience (okay, two clicks).
 We wanted to keep it open and accessible, but we’ve gotten feedback from many educators that keeping track of student projects, especially on shared computers can be a pain.
 So, we’ve added an option to sign in with a Microsoft or Google account.
-This will save your projects to the cloud – allowing you to access them from any computer, and keeping them separate from the local browser-cached projects.
+This will save your projects to the cloud – allowing you to access them from any computer, keeping them separate from the local browser-cached projects.
 Signing in isn’t required, but if you do, you’ll have the additional peace of mind knowing your projects are safe and sound in the cloud.
 Please note that Microsoft takes student data privacy very seriously – if you have any questions about this, please consult [Microsoft’s Privacy policies](https://privacy.microsoft.com), or the [MakeCode Privacy FAQ]( https://makecode.com/privacy-faq).

 ![Sign-in sequence](/static/blog/microbit/2023-release/sign-in.gif)